OpenSDN-io/docs/opensdn-feature-architecture-guide/multiqueue-virtio-vnc.rst

 .. note::

-   Multiple queues in the VM are only supported with the kernel mode vRouter in Tungsten Fabric 3.1.
+   Multiple queues in the VM are only supported with the kernel mode vRouter in OpenSDN 3.1.

-Tungsten Fabric 3.2 adds support for multiple queues with the DPDK-based vrouter, using OpenStack Mitaka.
+OpenSDN 3.2 adds support for multiple queues with the DPDK-based vrouter, using OpenStack Mitaka.
 The DPDK vrouter has the same setup requirements as the kernel mode vrouter.
 However, in the ``ethtool –L`` setup command, the number of queues cannot be higher than the number of